-A bit too difficult for young kids to master – takes a steady hand and focused concentration.
-A few reports of missing pieces upon arrival.
+A bit too difficult for young kids to master; takes a steady hand and focused concentration.
+A few reports of missing pieces.

-Strategy is the object of this game, and helps kids learn to focus and concentrate.
+Strategy is the object of this game and helps kids learn to focus and concentrate.
 Easy to learn, but challenging to master.
-Ideal for kids age 7 and older.
+Ideal for kids aged 7 and older.